Kibrom533/Meteor_app_v1/README.md

 4. Data is transformed into long format (year, month, day, value)
 5. A full daily calendar is generated for each station
 6. Observed data is merged with the full calendar
-7. Processed data is stored in SQLite database
+7. Processed data is stored in a SQLite database
 8. Data can be exported per station as CSV files in ZIP format

 ## Software and Libraries Used